svenkreiss/svenkreiss.github.io/content/ancientml-2018-03.md

 Date: 2018-03-05
 Category: ML
 Tags: ancientml
-Summary: AncientML is a serious of paper reading notes.
+Summary: AncientML is a series of paper reading notes.
 This first edition covers the first mention of AI and the Mathematical Theory of Communication.
 Status: published

-AncientML is a serious of paper reading notes.
+AncientML is a series of paper reading notes.
 The purpose is to review outstanding contributions to machine learning that are valuable to the formation as an academic field.